How To Apply For Section 8 Housing

 We’ll explain both next.

 If you need a listing of Section 8 properties you can contact your housing authority and they can provide you with a list to review.
-The housing authority will not recommend individual properties but they can provide gudiance as to where you can go to find Section 8 apartments /homes.
+The housing authority will not recommend individual properties but they can provide guidance as to where you can go to find Section 8 apartments /homes.

-Find Section 8 Properties via the internet
+Find Section 8 Houses And Apartments via the internet

 If you are the independent type and prefer to search on your own below you will find links to properties that will accept your voucher.
+In the following links, you will find listings of both apartments and Section 8 houses.

 Houston Section 8 Properties